Find relevant project information about work in the area.

 We’re working with KiwiRail to deliver a range of safety upgrades, including a signalised pedestrian crossing that will make it safer and easier to get across the busy road.

-We'll also be installing automatic pedestrian gates to make it safer for pedestrians and cyclists on Langdons Road to cross the tracks.
+We've also installed automatic pedestrian gates to make it safer for pedestrians and cyclists on Langdons Road to cross the tracks.

 The new signalised pedestrian crossings and automatic railway gates will not be commissioned for use until after work at all three crossings is complete, in early to mid-2025.